Press Club Event: 'Why Are They Not Home?; Challenges Faced By US Government In Resolving Journalist Hostage Cases' August 14

 News Advisory:

-Event: Panel discussion "Why Are They Not Home" to mark the 11th anniversary of the abduction of journalist Austin Tice
+Panel discussion "Why Are They Not Home?" to mark the 11th anniversary of the abduction of journalist Austin Tice in Syria.

 Who: